Permissible Use Policy FAQThe official policy regarding permissible use on NMEDW is laid out in the frequently asked questions below.

 Can industry monitoring and quality assurance personnel continue to log in to the EMR during treatment and the follow-up period?

 Yes.
-Chart review is permitted as long as no data is copied out of an NMHC system.
-This means you can verify information you already have, but you cannot write down facts from the medical record, including MRNs, lab values, demographics such as address or phone number or any other piece of information into a spreadsheet, piece of paper or any other medium for data storage.
+Provided no data is copied out of an NMHC system, chart review for monitoring purposes is permitted.
+This means you can verify the information you already have, but you cannot copy facts from the medical record, including MRNs, lab values, demographics such as address or phone number or any other piece of information into a spreadsheet, a piece of paper, database, or any other medium for data storage.

 I have a site visit from my study’s sponsor, who must review source documents related to the study.
 Currently, as required by study sponsors and Good Clinical Practice guidelines, clinical research staff must access the medical record at the time of the visit in order to provide the necessary information.

 You can continue to do so, but as with chart reviews, no data is to be copied out of an NMHC system.
-This means you can verify information you already have, but you cannot write down facts from the medical record, including MRNs, lab values, demographics such as address or phone number or any other piece of information into a spreadsheet, piece of paper or any other medium for data storage.
+This means you can verify the information you already have, but you cannot copy facts from the medical record, including MRNs, lab values, demographics such as address or phone number or any other piece of information into a spreadsheet, a piece of paper, database or any other medium for data storage.